These are my favorite 'Black Panther' moments

 Drum beats reach a fever pitch, and T'Challa's line, "This never gets old," mirrors how I will likely feel about this scene even 20 years from now.
 Finally, the ship dives right into the hillside and climatically breaks through the holographic barrier to reveal Wakanda in all its glory as the horns come barreling into the score.

-I shed very manly tears experiencing these first shots of Wakanda.
+I shed manly tears experiencing these first shots of Wakanda.
 The scene did not disappoint.

 2. The Challenge Day ceremony